UAVmatrix/uavcast-pro-docs/docs/hardware.md

 # Hardware

 ##TL;DR
+!!! warning "Architecture"
+    Version 5 and beyond will not support armv6 architecure (pi0w, rpi1, Compute Module 1).
+For these board use the 4.x version of uavcast.
+Goto [installation](/4.x/installation).

-You will need a single board computer (armV6 or arm64) and a mavlink flight controller to get going.
+You will need a single board computer (arm32v7 or arm64) and a mavlink flight controller to get started.
 You dont need a modem for testing locally in your home network, a local wifi or ethernet connection will work just fine.
 As soon as you have configured everything and are ready to go flying, you need a modem, we recommend a HiLink (Plug and Play) type.

 If you want to control your drone manually during flight, we also recommend using a USB gamepad connected to Mission Planner joystick integration.